Mataiaz/Mataiaz/README.md

 😄 Pronouns: him

-⚡ Fun fact: I attended the 42 ecole school in Paris
+⚡ Fun fact: I used to study electrical engineering then industrial technology then industrial high pressure painting before discovering my love for programming